kimbring2/minecraft_ai/README.md

 Performance video after adding RNN : https://youtu.be/5bMTUvPmCuQ

 ## Making item task
-We were able to train the network by extracting only a part of a specific item in the provided data set.
+We were able to train the network by extracting only a part of a making specific item in the provided data set.
 However, because the learning result was not as good as Treechop, we decided to use rule base method here.

 ```
 if (place_flag == 0):